gergoerdi/clash-flappysquare/README.md

-Adding support for other Intel, Xilinx, or F4PGA based FPGA dev boards is very straightforward with the included Shake rules, as long as they have VGA output and at least two input pushbuttons.
+Adding support for other Intel, Xilinx, or F4PGA based FPGA dev boards is very straightforward with the included Shake rules, as long as they have VGA output and at least one input pushbutton.

 Targeting other FPGA toolchains will require adding support in the Shake rules.
 Alternatively, you can always just run Clash, and import